Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Four Goods

-All three requirements on the price-sequence are clearly satisfied.
+All three requirements on the price-sequence (H1,H2,H3) are clearly satisfied.
 No agent has any unrelated bundles.
-It only remains to check that Alice does not want any dominated bundle.
-This can be verified similarly to the case $A B A$ in the previous section: there exists a SPE in which Bob's worst item is picked (by Alice) at the last step.
-Alice receives the best of the three triplets that contain this item, so it is better for her than any dominated triplet.
+By lemma \ref{lem:dominated}, Bob does not want a dominated bundle.
+It only remains to check that Alice does not want a dominated bundle of size 3.
+This can be verified similarly to the case $A B A$ in the previous section.
+There exists a SPE in which Bob's worst item is picked (by Alice) at the last step.
+Alice receives the best of the three triplets that contain this item, so she prefers it to any dominated triplet.

 The case $a < 2b$ is more complicated.
 It requires letting agents choose between different pixeps.
 This leads to the following three-step sequential game.

 Step \#1: Alice may choose the following pixep based on $ABAB$: